 Aesthetics

-From the amazing title screen to the smooth scrolling, Leviathan always looks fantastic.
-Each level uses a cosmic environment design that I really liked.
-Of course, I had no chance of seeing the later levels but I loved the rocky, industrial landscapes that I did manage to play.
-The aliens are often bright and colourful so stand out from the cold, stark backdrops.
+From the title screen to the smooth scrolling, Leviathan looks fantastic.
+Each level uses a cosmic design that I really liked.
+Of course, I had no chance of seeing the later levels, but I loved the rocky, industrial landscapes I played.
+The aliens are often bright and colourful, so they stand out from the stark backdrops.

-The audio fairs well and begins with a sampled tune that isn't (hmm) too bad I guess.
-Then again, a 16-year-old me in 1987 would have been chuffed at its ambition and quality.
-Today, however, I'm not a big fan and much prefer chip tunes, especially as this is by Mr Whittaker.
-Thankfully, the sound effects are crisp and zesty so suits the gameplay dandy.
+The audio fares well and begins with a sampled tune that isn't too bad, I guess.
+Then again, a 16-year-old me in 1987 would have been chuffed at its ambition.
+Today, I'm not a big fan and much prefer chip tunes, especially as this is by Mr Whittaker.
+Thankfully, the effects are crisp and zesty, so suits the gameplay dandy.

-Let's see a couple more screenshots before reading the gripping conclusion of this pointless ripoff...
+Let's see more screenshots before the gripping conclusion of this pointless ripoff...

 Ugh, why did the ship need to turn like that?
 Totally unnecessary.
 Hate it!